 If you are large enough that you have a global audience, you can use multiple Instagram accounts to cater to different groups of your audience depending on where they’re located.

-Nike has a main Instagram page, as well as a number of smaller, location-specific accounts.
+Again, consider Nike as an example.
+Nike has the main Instagram page, as well as a number of smaller, location-specific accounts.

 Here’s an easy experiment to try: upload more daily posts every week for two months and monitor how your Likes are affected.